-treatment that attacks some part of cancer cells that makes them different from normal cells.
-Targeted therapies tend to have fewer side effects than chemotherapy drugs with broader action.
+treatment with drugs that attack some part of cancer cells that’s different from normal cells.
+Targeted therapies sometimes work when standard chemotherapy drugs don’t, and they tend to have fewer side effects than chemotherapy drugs.
 See also chemotherapy.

 see high-dose rate brachytherapy.